 There is an alternative to being a marriage consumer.
 In our consumer-oriented world, this alternative will strike many as risky.
 It will arouse our fear of becoming a doormat to our spouse.
 But, I can assure you nothing is further than the truth.
 This alternative can fill your marriage to overflowing and…The more you give the more you have to give.
 What is the alternative?
-To become a marriage servant.
+To become a marriage investor.

-- A marriage servant considers his spouse as “more important than himself.
-He does not merely look out for his own personal interests, but also for the interests of his spouse (Philippians 2:3-4).
+- A marriage investor considers his spouse as “more important than himself.
+He does not merely look out for his own personal interests, but also for the interests of” his spouse (Philippians 2:3-4).

-- A marriage servant listens to understand the needs and desires of his spouse (James 1:19).
+- A marriage investor listens to understand the needs and desires of his spouse (James 1:19).

-- A marriage servant anticipates his spouse’s need for comfort, assurance, or love and strives to meet that need.
+- A marriage investor anticipates his spouse’s need for comfort, assurance, or love and strives to meet that need.

 - A marriage investor constantly seeks ways to express his love to his spouse.

-- A marriage servant engages in acts of kindness and support…smiling all the while.
+- A marriage investor engages in acts of kindness and support…smiling all the while.

 - A marriage investor energetically builds his spouse up.